I Tried the Top 10 Proposal Software So You Didn’t Have to

 Why use proposal management software?

-There are plenty of reasons why you should consider using proposal software instead of writing your proposals in Word by hand.
+There are plenty of reasons why you should consider using business proposal software instead of writing your proposals in Word by hand.
 Here are some of them.

 If you want to create proposals more quickly and effortlessly, you don’t want to write them from scratch.
 Instead, use proposal templates, which are 90% finished proposals that just need the final touches to them.

 Modern proposal software lets you send links to a completed proposal, instead of Word or PDF files.
-This means that your proposals will be optimized for different devices, they will look great and they can be opened anywhere and any time.
+This means that your proposals will be optimized for different devices, they will look great and they can be opened anywhere and at any time.